ppoiuy/spellcast-solver/README.md

    - Green: Path to take
    - Dark Green: First tile in the path
    - Red: Swapped tiles
-7. Click the reset buttons to reset the button states of each tile.
+7. Toggle the checkbox in the details window of a word to display arrows in the grid, indicating the path of the word.
-8. Toggle the checkbox in the details window of a word to display arrows in the grid, indicating the path of the word.
+Click the reset buttons to reset the button states of each tile.

 ## To-Do